Monitoring and scaling a production web app can be daunting. With so many components and metrics to track, where do you focus?

 How is request queue time measured?

-If you're not already monitoring request queue time, it's crucial to understand how to measure it.
+If you’re not already monitoring request queue time, it’s crucial to understand how to measure it.
 Most tools that measure request queue time use a request header added by the load balancer.
-This request header marks the time at which the request entered the load balancer.
+This request header marks the time when the request entered the load balancer.

 Heroku adds this header automatically, and it’s configurable in NGINX and HAProxy.
 ELB does not provide a way to set this header, making queue time hard to measure on AWS.